KleioDev/kleio/README.md

 *Response*

-After a user is successfully created, a status code of 200 is returned as well as a JWT token used to validate each request from the client.
+After a user is successfully created, a status code of 200 is returned as well as a JWT token used to validate each request from the client as well as a userId.
 This token needs to be sent using the Authorization header in order to access the API

 **Edit User**